kliment-olechnovic/voronota/README.markdown

 Voronota provides tools to query contacts, generate contacts graphics, compare contacts and evaluate quality of protein structural models using contacts.

-Voronota is developed by Kliment Olechnovic (kliment@ibt.lt).
+Voronota is developed by Kliment Olechnovic (kliment.olechnovic@bti.vu.lt).

 # Getting the latest version